-Method Appeals or Complaints for Part D Prescription Drugs - Contact Information CALL 1-833-837-4309 Calls to this number are free.
+Method Complaints - Contact Information CALL 1-833-837-4309 Calls to this number are free.
 We are available 24 hours a day, 7 days a week, except on Thanksgiving and Christmas Day.
 Pharmacies can also reach Navitus Customer Care 24 hours a day, 7 days a week.
-Customer Care also has free language interpreter services available for non- English speakers.
-TTY/TDD 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Customer Care also has free language interpreter services available for non-English speakers.
+TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 We are available 24 hours a day, 7 days a week, except on Thanksgiving and Christmas Day.
 Customer Care also has free language interpreter services available for non-English speakers.
 FAX 1-844-268-9791 WRITE Navitus MedicareRx (PDP) Grievances & Appeals P.O.
-Box 1039 Appleton, WI 54912-1039 MEDICARE WEBSITE You can submit a complaint about Navitus MedicareRx directly to Medicare.
+Box 1039 Appleton, WI 54912-1039 WEBSITE You can submit a complaint about Navitus MedicareRx directly to Medicare.
 To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx